|Nickname||El Niño de Oro|

 Yes, Linares – like Oscar De La Hoya - is known as “The Golden Boy”.

-But once the bell rang, the charismatic Linares was not be awed by the bright lights of Las Vegas, and he halted Larios in ten rounds to win the WBC featherweight crown and let the fight world know that he arrived.
+But once the bell rang, the charismatic Linares was not to be awed by the bright lights of Las Vegas, he went on to halt Larios in ten rounds to win the WBC featherweight crown and let the fight world know that he arrived.

 Key to his attack is a jackhammer jab, as well as fast hands and feet which befuddle opponents.
 By his eighth fight, in January of 2004, Linares had nearly shut out Hugo Soto over ten rounds to win the WBA Fedelatin super bantamweight title.